jackgray/narc_arch/docs/source/forms.rst

 or specialized software.
 New forms should be easily created with a shallow learning curve.

-The proposed solution laid forth aims to provide the following:
-    -   Replacement for MS Access
+System Requirements:
     -   "No-code" data access
-    -   Upload data via CSV
+    -   Upload and export data via CSV
     -   Redcap integration
+    -   database backend agnostic

 Microsoft Access
 -----------------